 Different comparison sites use different methods to calculate your insurance costs.

 For the best car insurance deals, you'll ideally need to compare the comparison sites!

-Sounds like an ordeal?
-It shouldn’t take too long, and whilst you don’t need to compare all of the comparison sites, it’s better to get a second opinion on whatever deal comes through.
+It shouldn't take too long, and while you don't need to compare all of the comparison sites, it's better to get a second opinion on whatever deal comes through.

 You'll then want to cross-check your comparison site quotes with Direct Line (who aren't on comparison sites) as well as insurance brokers.